Organic Fertilizer Benefits: The Secret for Better Harvest and Improved Soil

-All these offers significant amount of macro nutrients and other micro elements.
-So, organic fertilizer feed the plants while building the soil.
-The same cannot be said for inorganic fertilizer products.
+All these offer plants a significant amount of macro nutrients and other micro elements.
+So, growing with organic fertilizer feeds the plants, while also building the soil.
+The same cannot be said for inorganic fertilizer supplies meant for a conventional garden.
 Soils high in organic matter are loose and retain moisture and nutrients.
-The presence of organic matter hastens growth of soil organisms and helps in root development.
+The presence of organic matter hastens growth of soil organisms and helps plants with root development.

 Environmental and Economic Benefits of Organic Fertilizer

 Its numerous benefits can be viewed based on sustainability, both from an economic and environmental aspect.
 Organic fertilizers are renewable, biodegradable, and sustainable.
 They are friendly to man and organisms in the environment.
 Organics maintain the soil nutrient cycle.
 So, nutrient losses are limited to harvest.
 Inorganic fertilizers do not work effectively in restoring dead/degraded soil; however, organic fertilizers build nutrients that naturally recharge the soil with high fertility.
 So, consider switching to an organic or natural product to reap the many benefits.

 - Food products raised with natural fertilizer do not contain toxic chemicals.
 It has a unique taste.
 This is due to higher mineral concentrations.
 So market your product at a higher price point.

 - It is cost effective and less expensive.
 In fact, you can treat an entire acre with $30 fertilizers in most cases.